mliew21396/remote-work/week-1/self-introduction.md

 ## Release 0: Read someone else's reflections

-Log on to [Socrates](https://socrates.devbootcamp.com/) and look at your cohort.
+Log on to the [Phase 0 App](https://phase0.devbootcamp.com/cohort) to view your cohort.
 Find the person after you in the cohort list.
-Click on their name.
-On their profile, you should see their GitHub username.
+Below their picture, you should see their name and their GitHub name.
 Type in the following URL:

 https://github.com/[THEIR-USERNAME]/phase-0-unit-1